 We rate the Cable Car Museum 4 out of 5.
 It doesn't take long, but it's a fun way to find out a little bit more about what goes on under the streets and how the cable cars work.

-The museum is open every day except Easter, Thanksgiving1, December 25 and January 1, Admission is free.
-It will take you about half an hour to view the exhibits.
+The museum is located at 1201 Mason Street in San Francisco.
+It is open every day except Easter, Thanksgiving, Christmas Day, and January 1.
+Admission is free and it will take you about half an hour to view the exhibits.

 The best way to get to the Cable Car Museum is the most obvious - by riding a cable car.
 If you're on foot instead, you don't need a map, just follow the Powell-Hyde or Powell-Mason cable car tracks.